Schools sticking with in-person learning scramble for subs

 HARTFORD, Conn.
 (AP) — Principals, superintendents and counselors are filling in as substitutes in classrooms as the surge in coronavirus infections further strains schools that already had been struggling with staffing shortages.

 In Cincinnati, dozens of employees from the central office were dispatched this week to schools that were at risk of having to close because of low staffing.
-The superintendent of Boston schools, Brenda Cassellius, tweeted Wednesday she was filling in for a fifth grade teacher.
-San Francisco’s school system asked any employees with teaching credentials to be available for classroom assignments.
+The superintendent of Boston schools, Brenda Cassellius, tweeted she was filling in for a fifth grade teacher.

+San Francisco’s superintendent, Vince Matthews, has called on all employees with teaching credentials to take a class.

+“This is the most challenging time in my 36 years as an educator,” Matthews said Thursday during a break from filling in as a substitute sixth grade science teacher.
+“We’re trying to educate students in the middle of a pandemic while the sands around us are consistently shifting.”

-Staff absences and the omicron variant-driven surge have led some big districts including Atlanta, Detroit and Milwaukee to switch temporarily to virtual learning.
+Staff absences and the surge driven by the omicron variant have led some big districts including Atlanta, Detroit and Milwaukee to switch temporarily to virtual learning.
 Where schools are holding the line on in-person learning, getting through the day has required an all-hands-on-deck approach.

 “It’s absolutely exhausting,” said history teacher Deborah Schmidt, who was covering other classes during her planning period at McKinley Classical Leadership Academy in St. Louis.
 On Thursday, she was covering a physics class.